Discover the names of the 14 best Black Indoor Plants— These houseplants are stunning and have the power to add a sense of drama to your interior!

 Plants of darker shade have an exotic appearance that appeals to many people.
-If you are among those who are attracted by black plants, then having one indoors makes sense.
+If you are among those who are attracted to black plants, then having one indoors makes sense.
 Check out this list of Black Indoor Plants, capable of transforming any space!

 1. Rubber Plant